yasirmaldo/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Evaluation Data
 - **Split method**: stratified 80/20 train/test split on the original dataset.
 - **Test set size**: 20% of the full dataset, held out during training.
-- **Slice evaluation**: performance measured on subgroups of each categorical feature (e.g., by `education`, `sex`, `race`).
+- **Slice evaluation**: performance measured on subgroups of each categorical feature

 ## Metrics
-_Please include the metrics used and your model's performance on those metrics._
-- **Precision**: 0.XXXX
+- **Precision**: 0.7131
-- **Recall**: 0.XXXX
+- **Recall**: 0.6850
-- **F1-score**: 0.XXXX
+- **F1-score**: 0.6988

-(_Replace “0.XXXX” with the actual values from your test run._)

 ## Ethical Considerations
 - **Potential biases**:
-  - The dataset is known to reflect historical socioeconomic disparities.
+  - The dataset can potentially reflect socioeconomic disparities.
-  - Model may exhibit lower performance on underrepresented groups (e.g., certain races, countries).
+  - Model may exhibit lower performance on underrepresented groups.
 - **Fairness auditing**:
   - We compute precision, recall, and F1 on each subgroup slice.
   - Use these slice metrics to detect and mitigate unfair outcomes.

 ## Caveats and Recommendations
 - **Caveats**:
-  - This model is trained on census data collected in the 1990s and may not generalize to current populations.
+  - This model is trained on census data collected in the past and may not generalize to current populations.
   - Performance on minority subgroups may be unstable if slice counts are small.
 - **Recommendations**:
   - Retrain or recalibrate on more recent, diverse data before deployment.
-  - Incorporate additional fairness constraints or post-processing steps if used in decision-making.
-  - Monitor slice performance in production and retrain periodically.